Providing Excellent Dental Care Is Our Objective

 Oral Examination

-We recommend preventive dental checkups and cleanings at least twice a year, if not more, depending on your particular needs.
-Routine dental exams and annual x-rays protect you against tooth decay, periodontal disease and oral cancers.
+We recommend preventive dental checkups and cleaning at least twice a year, if not more, depending on your particular needs.
+Routine exams and annual x-rays protect you against tooth decay, periodontal disease and oral cancers.

 How Many Dental Exams?